Before new tests and treatments can be introduced they need to be tested thoroughly. This is so we can be sure that they work and that they are safe.

-Biological therapies are drugs that change the way cells work.
-They can boost the body’s immune system to fight off or kill cancer cells, or they can block the signals that tell cells to grow.
+Targeted cancer drugs change the way cells work.
+They can block the signals that tell cells to grow.
+Immunotherapies can boost the body’s immune system to fight off or kill cancer cells.

 Researchers are looking at giving them on their own or with chemotherapy.
 So far this is mainly for advanced bowel cancer.